 - The teen may have a poor self-image and may have difficulty making and maintaining friendships

 The teenage years for all students can be a challenge.
 Hormone changes affect everyone differently and each teens’ capacity to manage this will be different.
-For the teen with ADHD the symptoms listed above may in fact get worse during secondary school.
+For the teen with ADHD the symptoms listed above may in fact become more of a challenge during secondary school.

 Some of the signs that the teen with ADHD is not managing school and home are: